weewx/weewx/ROADMAP.md

 Support for running more than one driver.
 - Would require asynchronous drivers.

-Allow more than one locale to be active

 `weectl upload` - analogous to `weectl import`, but in reverse.
 It would upload to the various RESTful services offered by restx.